-How is Filcris Recycled Path and Lawn Edging used?
+How is Filcris Path and Lawn Edging Used?

 Installing the lawn or path edging material is very simple – simply treat it in the same way as timber edging.
 We have avoided the route of making a complex system which clicks together because by keeping the product simple, we allow the user to make their own decisions.
 This makes for a little bit more work but a much more satisfactory result.